jcinnamond/lawyer/README.md

 	require 'lawyer'

 	class Pingable < Lawyer::Contract
-	  contains :ping
+	  confirm :ping
 	end

-You can then ensure that your class implements the contract.
+You can then ensure that your class implements the contract:

 	require 'pingable'